 Even though solar panels have dropped as much as 50% in the last ten years, there are still other ways to save on the cost of your solar installation.
 Local Utility Companies throughout Texas and Colorado, like CPS, Austin Energy, and Oncor, will pay up to 40% of your install cost upfront.

 Plus, if you schedule your solar installation before the end of 2019, the federal government will reduce your tax bill by 30% of your “out of pocket cost” through the Federal Investment Tax Credit.

-The Federal Government provides a flat 30% credit based on your portion of the full system price after installation, with no upper limit.
-The savings then comes to you as a tax credit.
-The qualifying system must provide electricity for your residence and must meet applicable fire and electrical code requirements.
-For more information on the Federal Tax Credit, click here.
+The federal government provides a flat 30% credit based on your portion of the full system price after installation, with no upper limit.
+The savings come to you as a tax credit.
+A qualifying system must provide electricity for your residence and must meet applicable fire and electrical code requirements.
+But this tax incentive reduces to 26% for systems installed after the year 2019, and will be gone for homeowners by the year 2022.
+Find out more information on the Federal Tax Credit.

-Yes, you'll still need to the grid to balance out the peaks and valleys in your power generation since you won't only be using energy when the sun is out.
-It's possible to build a completely off-the-grid system, and this may be preferable in very remote locations, but the additional components needed (batteries, controllers, etc...) will add significant cost to your system.
+Yes, you'll still need the grid to balance out the peaks and valleys in your power generation since you won't only be using energy when the sun is out.
+It's possible to build a completely off-grid system, and this may be preferable in very remote locations; but the additional components needed (batteries, controllers, etc.) will add significant cost to your system.

 Yes.
 Without a battery backup system, your inverter will still need to disconnect your system from the grid.
 The reason is that utility workers will be working to repair the grid and would be in danger if solar PV systems continued to feed power onto the grid.